 Since 1979, Syria has appeared regularly on a list of countries which the State Department identifies as supportive of international terrorism (see below).
-According to the State Department's April 2001 report on terrorism, Syria continued to provide safehaven and support to several Palestinian terrorist groups maintaining camps or facilities in Damascus or in Lebanon's eastern Biqa' (Bekaa) Valley.
+According to the State Department's April 2001 report on terrorism, Syria continued to provide safe haven and support to several Palestinian terrorist groups maintaining camps or facilities in Damascus or in Lebanon's eastern Biqa' (Bekaa) Valley.
 Moreover, Syria has continued to facilitate resupply of the Lebanese Shi'ite Muslim militia Hizballah, which has conducted raids against Israeli forces in southern Lebanon and sometimes against northern Israel (see above).
 The State Department adds that Syria appears to have maintained its long-standing ban on attacks launched from Syrian territory or against Western targets.
 Syria, on its part, maintains that it is prepared to expel militant Palestinian and other groups if provided with direct evidence of their involvement in terrorist activity.
 On the other hand, Syria acknowledges its support for Palestinians pursuing armed struggle in Israeli occupied territories and for Shi'ite Muslim militias resisting the former Israeli military presence in southern Lebanon; Syria claims that such operations constitute legitimate resistance activity, as distinguished from terrorism.

 Reaction to Terrorist Attacks on the United States.
-On September 11, 2001, Syria's official radio reported that President Bashar al-Asad had sent a cable to President Bush "in which he condemned the terrorist attacks that targeted innocent civilians and vital centers in the United States."
+On September 11, 2001, Syria's official radio reported that President Bashar al-Asad had sent a cable to President

+Bush "in which he condemned the terrorist attacks that targeted innocent civilians and vital centers in the United States."
 According to the broadcast, President Asad offered condolences and called for "international cooperation to eradicate all forms of terrorism and guarantee the protection of basic human rights, notably the right of humans to live in security and peace wherever they are."
 The Syrian government regards most Islamic fundamentalist organizations as destabilizing, and in the early 1980s Syria harshly suppressed local Muslim fundamentalists who had carried out terrorist acts against Syrian government officials.

 Since the September 11 attacks, a number of reports indicate that Syria has cooperated with the United States in investigating Osama bin Laden's Al Qaeda organization and persons associated with it.
 In June 2002, press articles reported that Syria has provided the United States with information gained from the interrogation of a key figure in the September 11 planning, Muhammad Hayder Zammar, who was extradited from Morocco to Syria, where he faced pending charges.
+(Sources quoted in a Washington Post article of January 31, 2003 alleged that Zammar had been tortured by Syrian authorities.)
 In mid-June, President Bashar al-Asad told reporters that Syria had provided information to the United States in recent months on a planned Al Qaeda operation that would have killed U.S. soldiers had it succeeded.
-On June 18, U.S. Assistant Secretary of State William Burns told a congressional panel that "the cooperation the Syrians have provided in their own self-interest on Al Qaeda has saved American lives."
+On June 18, U.S. Assistant Secretary of State William Burns told a congressional panel that "the cooperation the Syria's Minister of Information told the New York Times on December 30, 2002, that Syria has "a good dialogue with the United States on all levels."